 How to calculate the ROI and benefits of procurement automation software

-You understand the benefits of better procurement workflows for processes like procure-to-pay automation.
-You’ve convinced your boss that it’s worth looking into.
-Now, how are you going to convince your finance department?
+You see the benefits of supply chain workflow automation and are confident in your strategies for implementing procurement automation technology, but how can you convince the finance department?
 Writing a business case is hard, but we’re here to help you crunch the numbers.

 Get started: The big picture

 Procurement organizations are tasked with containing costs, reducing risk, and achieving better results by coordinating with many suppliers and internal stakeholders through the use of multiple systems.